 DISCUSSION:

 In this study, we systematically compared the cardiac phenotypes and clinical trajectories in two major subtypes of HCM: sarcomeric and non-sarcomeric HCM.
-Sarcomeric HCM was characterized by a more severe phenotype with a younger age at diagnosis, a higher burden of cardiac arrhythmias and severe heart failure, and an HCM-related mortality-rate twice that of non-sarcomeric HCM.
+Sarcomeric HCM was characterized by a more severe phenotype with, on average, a younger age at diagnosis, a higher burden of cardiac arrhythmias and severe heart failure, and an HCM-related mortality-rate twice that of non-sarcomeric HCM.
 Furthermore, both atrial fibrillation and LV systolic dysfunction were significantly more impactful in sarcomeric HCM, conferring a greater risk of heart failure and death compared with non-sarcomeric HCM.

 Patients with Non-sarcomeric HCM Have a Higher Burden of Cardiovascular Comorbidities